 If you have children, do you have child care?

-Contact Child Care Information Services of Philadelphia to see if you qualify for subsidized care.
+Contact the Early Learning Resource Center (ELRC) to see if you qualify for subsidized care.

 Do you have regular access to a computer and the internet?

 This will be necessary in order to research and complete assignments, take online classes, and connect with professors and classmates.
 If you don’t have home access, you can use Wi-Fi for free at all Philadelphia public library locations.
 Check out locations and operating hours here.
 To purchase affordable internet at home, try Comcast’s Internet Essentials or their Affordable Connectivity Program.
 Finally, head here for City of Philadelphia options for obtaining free or low-cost laptops and computers.

 As an adult learner, you have many options to consider when searching for your next learning opportunity.
 Be sure you are choosing the perfect fit for you.

 Some of the options include: online; in-class; hybrids (both in-class and online components); and accelerated programs (offering courses that last about eight weeks instead of fourteen but deliver the same amount of learning).